Ninja-Vikash/Docs.dev/docs/javascript/01_basics/README.md

 eg. `number` -> `string` | `string` -> `number` | `number` -> `boolean` | `string` -> `boolean` | `boolean` -> `string` | `boolean` -> `number`

 **Why we need conversion**?<br/>
-Most of the time browser returns a string value to user.
+Most of the time browser returns a string value to user.<br/>
+Whenever we fetch some data from an API. ( eg. Weather API )

 Conversion will not become a problem if you know what will be the expected result after conversion.